 A significant part of the group's indirect emissions arise from transport to and from production facilities.
 Group companies work actively to reduce emissions while ensuring effective transport, and transport options are considered from both a cost and environmental perspective.
 For long-distance transport, for example from China to Europe, sea and rail freight is preferred, while air freight is avoided where possible.
 As itab has a local presence of production facilities close to its customer base, reduced freight distances to customers are achieved.
 The opportunity to produce locally, and minimize the environmental impacts of freight is a consideration gaining more traction in contract negotiations with customers.

 As a supplier to the retailsector, ITAB can contribute to improved resource efficiency and better conditions in relation to environmental responsibility and working conditions in the value chains.

-For ITAB’s part, this is mainly taking place within the focus area Efficiency in the value chain, which relates for example to efficiency in respect of energy and material issues along with overall social and environmental responsibility in the value chain.
+As far as ITAB is concerned, this is mainly taking place within the focus area Value Chain Efficiency, which relates for example to efficiency in respect of energy and material issues along with overall social and environmental responsibility in the value chain.